Docker Configuration¶

 - default

-This assumes Traefik is already running with a websecure entrypoint and a letsencrypt certificate resolver.
+Assumes Traefik is already running with a websecure entrypoint and letsencrypt resolver.

-Set BASE_URL=https://trackertracker.example.com in .env.
-This enables secure session cookies automatically and ensures backup files and notification links use your public address.
+Add BASE_URL=https://trackertracker.example.com in .env.
+This auto-enables secure cookies and ensures backups and notifications use your public URL.

 Health check¶